BioPIE: A Biomedical Protocol Information Extraction Dataset for Experiment Understanding: Biomedical Experiment Understanding Validation

 \subsection{\acs{qa} Baselines}

 To demonstrate the effectiveness of the proposed dataset and \ac{qa} system, we compare our approach against a broad range of commonly used retrieval-based \ac{qa} systems.
 Specifically, our experiments cover text-based \ac{qa} systems equipped with different retrievers, including BM25~\citep{robertson2009probabilistic}, LaBSE~\citep{feng2022language}, OpenAI's \textit{text-embedding-3-large} (Emb-3-large), and Qwen's \textit{embedding-v4} (Emb-v4).
-We also include GRAG~\citep{hu-etal-2025-grag}, which relies solely on knowledge-graph-based retrieval without using raw textual corpora, for comparison.
+We also include GRAG~\citep{hu-etal-2025-grag}, which relies solely on knowledge-graph-based retrieval without using raw textual corpora, for comparison, and ToG~\citep{sun2023think}, which allows \acp{llm} to iteratively explore and prune reasoning chains.